AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Triangle.md

 In the sample below, there are two Triangle annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first triangle annotation and configure its visual settings
+// create the first Triangle annotation and configure its visual settings
 triangle1 = controller.triangle({
     xAnchor: '2006-03-14',
     valueAnchor: 25.14,